SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 -------------------

-In Swift, errors are represented by instances of types conforming to the ``ErrorType`` protocol.
+In Swift, errors are represented by values of types conforming to the ``ErrorType`` protocol.

-Swift enumerations automatically conform to ``ErrorType``, making them particularly well-suited to modeling a group of related error conditions.
+Swift enumerations are particularly well-suited to modeling a group of related error conditions, with associated values allowing for additional information about the nature of a error to be communicated.
-Using associated values for enumeration cases provides more specific information about the nature of a particular error.
+Because of this, Swift enumerations that declare conformance to ``ErrorType`` automatically have the implementation of their conformance synthesized by the compiler.

 For example, here's how you might represent the error conditions of operating a vending machine: